Official websites use .mil

 How do I create my voucher?

 You will create a voucher from an approved authorization.
 There is a “Create New Document” button that you can choose for creating the voucher.
-You can visit the DTMO website for a How To guide for further assistance..
+Please use the DTS Voucher Guide, or contact your unit ODTA for additional assistance.

 I cannot create a Voucher from my existing Authorization, why?